-Keep fresh mint (Mentha spp.) at your fingertips all year growing in pots on a windowsill, porch or in a sunny room.
+Keep fresh mint (Mentha spp.) at your fingertips all year when you grow mint indoors in pots on a windowsill, porch or in a sunny room.
 Mint, which grows in U.S. Department of Agriculture plant hardiness zones 4 through 9, depending on the type, is available in a variety of fresh, flavorful types.
-Look for the tried and true standbys like peppermint (Mentha × piperita), hardy in USDA zones 5 through 9, or try one of the exotics like chocolate mint (Mentha × piperita f. citrata "Chocolate") or lemon mint (Mentha × piperita f. citrata), both hardy in USDA zones 5 through 9.
+Look for the tried and true standbys like peppermint (Mentha × piperita), hardy in USDA zones 5 through 9, or try one of the exotics like chocolate mint (Mentha × piperita f. citrata 'Chocolate') or lemon mint (Mentha × piperita f. citrata), both hardy in USDA zones 5 through 9.

 Pots, Potting Soil and Drainage

 Soil Moisture, Watering and Light

 Keep the potting soil consistently moist when you grow mint indoors.
 Watering frequency depends on growing conditions.
 For example, unglazed clay and wood pots dry out faster than plastic or glazed clay pots, and potting soil dries out faster when it's hot and sunny.
 Feel the soil and water if it starts to feel dry 1/2 to 1 inch deep.
 If you use a tray to collect excess water, empty it after every watering.

 Grow mint in a spot that gets bright direct light for at least six hours per day.
 Indoor plants will lean toward the sun.
 To keep them growing straight, turn pots once a week to expose both sides to the sun.

 Fertilizing and Flushing Salt Buildup

 Fertilize mint twice a month with a liquid or water-soluble fertilizer.
 For each plant, use 1/2 a teaspoon diluted in 1 gallon of water.
 Soak the soil until it's saturated through to the bottom with the diluted fertilizer.
 After potting up a new mint plant, wait three weeks before you begin fertilizing regularly.